abhi3700/work-6/docs/User Manual.md

 	- type nothing and press <kbd>RUN</kbd> button.
 Then, see the message.
 	- type "ALBERTA INFRASTRUCTURE" and press <kbd>RUN</kbd> button.
 	- type "TECHMATION ELECTRIC & CONTROLS" and press <kbd>RUN</kbd> button.
 Then, choose any location out of the drop-down list.
+	- type "TARPON ENERGY SERVICES" and press <kbd>RUN</kbd> button.
+Then, choose any location out of the drop-down list.
+Here, 'CONTACT 1' is empty, so 'CONTACT 2' is parsed.
 2. #### Search by Contact
 	- press <kbd>RESET</kbd> button to clear all existing values before making any search [RECOMMENDED].
 	- type nothing and press <kbd>RUN</kbd> button.
 Then, see the message.